Glossary

 • Sectoral Bilan Carbone® expertise

-• Optional - Ability to provide limited assurance (participation in the process of a chartered accountant or statutory auditor.
-This is not mandatory, but provides another level of evaluation assurance)
+• Optional - Ability to provide limited assurance (participation in the process of an auditor or statutory auditor.
+This is not mandatory, but provides another level of evaluation attestation)

 • Integrity